Wake Forest University - the Nano and Quantum Technologies Laboratory

 NanoteQ

-Down the hall from the cleanroom is the Organic Device Fabrication Lab.
-This lab provides the specialized instruments necessary for construction of state-of-the-art organic devices in an ISO 7, class 10,000 clean space.
-The facility is setup for both small molecule and polymer device fab.
+The Suite 106 ISO 7/8 cleanroom is the Soft & Hybrid Materials Lab.
+This lab provides the specialized instruments necessary for construction of state-of-the-art organic devices, class 10,000 clean space.
+The facility is setup for both small molecule, polymer, and nano composite device fab.

 Lab Manager: Dr. D.L.
 Carroll